mbannert/dh-2019/README.md

 bi-weekly: 25.9, 9.10.
 23.10, 6.11, 20.11, 4.12, 18.12

+### 23.10.: Turning Text into Data

+This session continues to work on R basics and handling data using the R Language.
+Yet the focus will shift away from sourcing pre-processed data to own data generating processes.
+Since text is a very important source for historians, we will look into techniques that were designed to turn text into data.

 ### 9.10.: Breaking down R Code | Exploring data /w R

 This session teaches R basics in an 'eat-cake-first' approach.
 That is, we take a relatively complex R function from session 1 and break it down line-by-line, learning the basics along the way.
 Learn about object creation, basic data types, indexing, scoping and applying functions over lists all while going through to a useful piece of code as opposed to Mickey Mouse examples that were designed to start with the building blocks.